Quantitative Analysis of Proxy Tasks for Anomalous Sound Detection: Proxy Tasks and Configurations

 The fundamental objective is to learn consistent representations from the same input regardless of applied augmentations.
 To generate augmented views, we apply a combination of time-domain masking, frequency-domain masking, pitch shifting, time stretching, and white noise injection.
 These augmentations are selected to cover both spectral and temporal variations commonly encountered in acoustic signals.
 We employ two representative frameworks.
 SimCLR~\cite{chen2020simple} maximizes the similarity between positive pairs (augmented views from the same sample) while minimizing the similarity between negative pairs (views from different samples), using NT-Xent loss.
 In contrast, SimSiam~\cite{chen2021exploring} relies solely on positive pairs without requiring negative samples.

 For the backbone architecture, we employ the ResNet family (ResNet-18, 34, 50, 101, and 152)~\cite{he2016deep}.
-An MLP projection head is attached to the backbone during training, consisting of two hidden layers (Linear–BatchNorm–ReLU) followed by a final linear layer that projects features into a 128-dimensional space where the contrastive objective is applied.
+The same ResNet family and feature-dimension split described in Section~\ref{sec33} are used for contrastive learning.
+An MLP projection head is attached to the backbone during training, consisting of two hidden layers (Linear--BatchNorm--ReLU) followed by a final linear layer that projects features into a 128-dimensional space where the contrastive objective is applied.
 This projection head is discarded for ASD evaluation; the feature representation is extracted from the backbone output (penultimate layer), yielding 512-dimensional vectors for ResNet-18/34 and 2048-dimensional vectors for ResNet-50/101/152.
 The combination of five backbone variants and two contrastive frameworks yields ten experimental configurations, enabling analysis of the effect of model capacity and learning strategy on the proxy-ASD relationship.